vmleon/mysql-dataintegrator-datascience-workshop/lab4/README.md

 ## It works

-On the bastion host in Cloud Shell (reconnect if timed out), and in the Terminal, run:
+On the bastion host in Cloud Shell (reconnect if timed out) and in the Terminal, run:

 ```
 mysqhlsh
 ```

-Run a query to check the number of rows in `fish` table.
+Run a query to check the number of rows in the `fish` table.

 Change to SQL mode: